 1. Add/remove students – Add and remove students based on your class roster

-2. Print Login Cards – Provide your students their logins by printing our login cards
+2. Print Login Cards – Provide your students their logins by printing out login cards

-3. Manage access to in-game options: Text to Speech; Replay; Retake – Based on your students need you can provide additional accessibility features to support their learning.
+3. Manage access to in-game options: Text to Speech; Replay; Retake – Based on your students’ needs you can provide additional accessibility features to support their learning.

-• Text to Speech – This provides student with audio read-aloud functionality
+• Text to Speech – This provides the student with audio read-aloud functionality

 • Replay – Students can replay the games